DigitalNoteXDN/DigitalNote-2/README.md

 DigitalNote [XDN] 2014-2018 (CryptoNote Base), 2018-2020 (Current) integration/staging tree
 ===========================================================================================

 http://www.digitalnote.org

 What is the DigitalNote [XDN] Blockchain?
 -----------------------------------------
+To save on space and instructions please check out our [► WHITEPAPER](https://digitalnote.org/wp-content/uploads/2020/02/DigitalNote_Whitepaper.pdf).

 *TODO: Update documentation regarding implemented tech as this section is out of date and much progress and upgrades have been made to mentioned sections...*

 ### Overview